 Antigua, Dominica, and St. Lucia

 Antigua, Dominica, and St. Lucia are relatively distant from other islands.
-Charter clients yachting in the Caribbean who prefer island hopping select other regions.
-But, for an immersive experience, where you really learn about the island and her people, take a week and explore just one.
+Therefore, if charter clients yachting in the Caribbean prefer island hopping, they select other regions.
+However, for an immersive experience, where you really learn about the island and her people, take a week and explore just one.

 The coasts of Antigua are a mecca for yacht cruising and racing.
 Constant trade-winds, excellent sea conditions, and a complex coastline of safe harbors are perfect for crewed yachts.
 You can easily spend a week exploring white sand beaches, secluded coves, and historic harbor towns.